 What is topical CBD?

 When we speak about CBD beauty, we’re mostly referring to topical CBD products.
 That is not to say that you can’t consume CBD drops or capsules for more radiant skin.
 However, those wouldn’t necessarily be classified as ‘beauty’ products.
-More like wellness supplements that have skincare benefits.
+More like wellness products that have skincare benefits.
 When you ingest CBD, it enters the bloodstream and interacts with the endocannabinoid system or ECS.
 The ECS is a system that regulates – among other things – sebum production, hair growth, inflammation of the skin, etc. Because orally ingested CBD enters the bloodstream, it can affect the endocannabinoid system through the entire body.

 When CBD is applied topically, it penetrates the skin to reach endocannabinoid receptors under the skin, which can affect localized sebum production, hair growth, inflammation, etc. Topical CBD doesn’t enter the bloodstream, which is why it only works on the area that you apply it to.
 Moreover, the skin is pretty impermeable, which presents its own set of challenges.
 To be able to cause significant effects, topical CBD needs to be highly potent.